CalvinJohn99/AtliQ-Hardware-Financial-and-Supply-Chain-Analytics/README.md

 # AtliQ Hardware Financial & Supply Chain Analytics

-This repository shows my work performing financial and supply chain analysis using **SQL** on a dataset of over **1.4 million records** that contains information about sales of AtliQ hardware (an extension of AtliQ Technologies) products during my time as a student in the Data Analytics Bootcamp by Codebasics. <br> <br>
+This repository shows my work performing financial and supply chain analysis using **SQL** on a dataset of over **1.4 million records** that contains information about sales of AtliQ hardware (an extension of AtliQ Technologies) products during my time as a student in the Data Analytics Bootcamp by Codebasics. <br>

 The task involved creating **3 database views**, performing **joins** across **7** tables, creating **5 stored procedures**, using **Window functions** and **CTEs**.
 All the relevant SQL files have been uploaded.
 <br><br>